 Chocolate Whiskey Cake is a whiskey cake recipe from scratch.
 A whiskey infused chocolate bundt cake, topped with boozy chocolate ganache!
 This homemade whiskey cake recipe makes the perfect St. Patrick’s Day dessert!

 You know how much I love adding a little booze to my recipes right?
-I’ve had this recipe for chocolate whiskey cake in my brain since last St. Patrick’s Day.
+I’ve had this chocolate whiskey cake recipe in my brain since last St. Patrick’s Day.
 I finally got to make it and share it with all of you.
 Just in time too!

 You’re not going to get a buzz from this cake, but the whiskey does provide the best flavor.
 The ganache, on the other hand, does have a little kick.
 Not too much though since there is so little whiskey added, but people will notice it.
 If that intimidates you, leave the whiskey out of the ganache.
 Easy fix!

 This bundt pan is so beautiful.
 Everyone needs it.
 It literally can make any cake pretty.
 It looks like it could be tricky to use, but the important thing to remember is always grease it and flour it.
 If you’re making a chocolate cake, use unsweetened cocoa powder instead of flour.
 It will pop out every single time.

 I love to use this whiskey cake from scratch recipe.
 It’s so simple.
 The butter doesn’t need to be left out to come up to room temperature.
 Just cube it up straight out of the fridge, throw it in water and microwave it for 2 1/2 minutes.
 That seriously saves so much time.
 If you’re a last minute baker like yours truly, you’ll want to keep this recipe close.
 It may be a life saver.